New South Wales Wooden motor carriage stock: History

-All were delivered between January 1921 and January 1922 numbered 2112 to 2211.
-One further first class carriage was delivered as 2212 by the Eveleigh Carriage Workshops in January 1923.
 All initially entered service as locomotive hauled stock with eight seats fitted in what would later become the driver's cabin.

-In preparation for the commissioning of the electrified network, the 101 newly-built carriages were converted to driving motor cars at Electric Carriage Workshops, being renumbered C3000 to C3100 and operated with American Suburban stock.
+In preparation for the commissioning of the electrified network, the 101 newly built carriages were converted to driving motor cars at Electric Carriage Workshops, being renumbered C3000 to C3100 and operated with American Suburban stock.

-In the mid-20s, 183 American Suburban end platform carriages were converted into trailer carriages numbered T4101 to T4284, along with a further nine converted into driving trailers numbered D4001 to D4009.
+In the mid-1920s, 184 American Suburban end platform carriages were converted into trailer carriages numbered T4101 to T4284, along with a further nine converted into driving trailers numbered D4001 to D4009.
+These carriages would become known as "Wooden trailers".